LionsGamesStudio/PROJET-BROTATO/README.md

 # PROJET BROTATO VR

-Hello, we will work here on one month to create a alpha version of the game in one month !
+Hello, we will work here on one month to create a alpha version of the game.

 If you want to join the parly contact me !

-For more information, look at the pdf if the main section
+For more information, look at the pdf if the main section.

 Have a good day ;)